-Likely named for its most famous daughter, Aphrodite (the goddess of love and beauty) and also called Kypron in ancient Greek, Cyprus is nestled in the Northeast corner of the Eastern Mediterranean Sea.
-From simple, sandy-bottom dives for beginners, to excellent enriched air diving on the Zenobia,one of Europe’s most famous wreck dives, the island’s diving offers something for everyone.
-Water temperatures range from 16°-27° Celsius/ 60°-80° Fahrenheit, which provides one of the longest dive seasons in the Mediterranean.
-Plus, the area boast great visibility - 20-35+ metres/65-115+ feet - nearly all year.
+Cyprus, covering approximately 9250 square kilometers/3571 square miles, is nestled in the northeast corner of the Eastern Mediterranean Sea.
+From simple, sandy-bottom dives for beginners, to excellent enriched air diving on the Zenobia,one of Europe’s most famous wrecks, the island’s diving offers something for everyone.
+On top of this, the dive season in Cyprus runs from March to October or November, one of the longest dive seasons in the Mediterranean, and the waters are clear and pleasantly warm all year.

 Plan your trip with a PADI Dive Shop or Resort in Cyprus.